met4citizen/TalkingHead/README.md

 ### FAQ

-**Why Google TTS?
-Why not use the free Web Speech API?**
+**Why not use the free Web Speech API?**

-Currently the starting times and the durations of individual visemes are calculated based on the length of the generated audio chunk.
-As far as I know, there is no easy way to get Web Speech API speech synthesis as an audio file or otherwise determine its duration in advance.
+If the starting times and durations of individual visemes are not received, they are calculated based on the length of the generated audio chunks.
+As far as I know, there is no way to get Web Speech API speech synthesis as an audio file or otherwise determine its duration in advance.
 At some point I tried to use the Web Speech API events for syncronization, but the results were not good.
-Note that the ElevenLabs WebSocket API returns the word-to-audio alignment information, which is great for this purpose.

 **Any future plans for the project?**